spexod/Portal/README.md

 - Test the docker is running with `docker version` You should see both a `client` and `Engine`.
 - Get the connection credentials (sql_config.py) for the SpExoDisks MySQL server.
-  - It is easy to generate these files, ask SpExoDisks Technical Administrators (Issac or Caleb in 2021)
+  - It is easy to generate these files, ask SpExoDisks Technical Administrators (Isaac or Caleb in 2021)
   - In the code below this file is expected to be in the parent directory of SpExoSever so that `cp sql_config.py SpExSever/.` is ready to be copied by the `init.sh` script.